 0 Helpful / 3 Not

 Pros: Free park with restrooms & pro shop by parking area.
 Tends to not be as busy as the parkside course.
 Long & short tees.
-Different than the parkside course with more holes on the manacured grass and some elevation on the hills.
+Different than the parkside course with more wooded holes and ends with 12 - 18 on the manacured grass and some elevation on the hills.
 Signature hole 18 with island landing to finish.

 Other Thoughts: Fun mix of long open holes and long light woods with water to finish.